f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

 #.
 Click the *Add Item* button to exit the "Origin Pools" dialogue.

 #.
-Notice that in the "VIP Configuration" section *Advertise On Internet* has been selected by default.
+Notice that in the "Advanced Configuration" section *Advertise On Internet* has been selected by default.

 Exercise 3: Configure WAF Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~